Venafi/vcert-java/README.md

     7. (Recommended) Key Bit Strength set to 2048 or higher
     8. (Recommended) Domain Whitelisting policy appropriately assigned

 The requirement for the CA Template to be assigned by policy follows a long standing Venafi best practice which also met our design objective to keep the certificate request process simple for VCert users.
 If you require the ability to specify the CA Template with the request you can use the TPP REST APIs but please be advised this goes against Venafi recommendations.

+## Prerequisites for using with Venafi Cloud

+1. The Venafi Cloud REST API is accessible at https://api.venafi.cloud from the system where VCert will be executed.
+2. You have successfully registered for a Venafi Cloud account, have been granted at least the "DevOps" role, and know your API key.
+3. A CA Account and Issuing Template exist and have been configured with:
+    1. Recommended Settings values for:
+        1. Organizational Unit (OU)
+        2. Organization (O)
+        3. City/Locality (L)
+        4. State/Province (ST)
+        5. Country (C)
+    2. Issuing Rules that:
+        1. (Recommended) Limits Common Name and Subject Alternative Name to domains that are allowed by your organization
+        2. (Recommended) Restricts the Key Length to 2048 or higher
+        3. (Recommended) Does not allow Private Key Reuse
+4. A DevOps Project exists to which you have been granted access.
+5. A Zone has exists within the Project that uses the Issuing Template, and you know the Zone ID.

 ## Acceptance Tests